shaznan/Calculize-App/README.md

 ### Project Description

 Calculize was built as a personal project from scratch.
-Carrying out basic mathematical operations are possible with the Calculize.
+Carrying out basic mathematical operations are possible with Calculize.
   ## App features:
 - Supports basic operations (+, -, *, /, %)
 - Supports keypress input